Our Neighborhood — Most Popular Attractions Near the Alder Hotel

-Going farther east, the magnificent Audubon Park that contains the Audubon Zoo is facing the historic campuses of Tulane and Loyola.
+Of course, don’t miss the magnificent Audubon Park that contains the Audubon Zoo and faces the historic campuses of Tulane and Loyola.
 Both boast an architectural mix of styles of the 19th century and modern, with the backdrop of large live oaks.

 Just like Freret Street’s revitalized strip, the 13 blocks of Magazine Street are meant to be walked.
 It’s the main commercial artery that the Garden District and Uptown share, and it’s crammed with restaurants, bars, sidewalk cafes, and dozens of retail stores where you can buy local art, antiques, vintage clothing, funky costumes, and more.
 Get some locally made New Orleans-centric gear at Dirty Coast or Fleurty Girl, or satisfy your costuming and vintage needs at Funky Monkey and Miss Claudia’s Vintage Clothing & Costumes.

 If you’d like a dozen raw oysters with your martini, head to the iconic Pascal Manale, where oysters are shucked right in front of you and the happy hour is a decades-long tradition.
 For live music, the iconic Tipitina’s and the Maple Leaf Bar cannot be beat, both a short ride away.
 There’s also something going on at Gasa Gasa, be it a movie screening, live music, or a krewe party.